scr1104/House-Price-Regression-Analysis/README.md

 This is a statistical analysis on house sale price in Toronto and Missisauga neighborhood.

-1. Simple Linear Regression Analysis on smaller house price data(2020/11)
+1. Simple Linear Regression Analysis on smaller house price data (project completed in 2020/11)

-2. Multiple Linear Regression, final analysis (2020/12)
+2. Multiple Linear Regression, final analysis (project completed in 2020/12)

 <Data>